Pelosi receives Communion in Vatican amid abortion debate

 Last year, President Joe Biden, another Catholic who also supports abortion rights, said after meeting with Francis that the pontiff told him to continue receiving the sacrament.
 Biden later received Communion during a Mass in a Rome church that is under the authority of Francis as bishop of Rome.

-Pelosi’s partaking of the sacrament inside the Vatican during a Mass presided over by the pope was even more significant, and a sign of Francis’ unwillingness to refuse the sacrament.
+Pelosi’s partaking of the sacrament inside the Vatican during a Mass presided over by the pope was even more significant, and a sign of Francis’ unwillingness to refuse Communion.
 Francis has described the Eucharist as “not a prize for the perfect but a powerful medicine and nourishment for the weak.”

 Asked about some U.S. bishops who wanted to refuse Biden the sacrament, Francis told reporters during an airborne press conference in September that priests shouldn’t be politicians and condemn their flock but should be pastors who accompany the faithful with tenderness and compassion.